Gautamshahi/Misinformation_COVID-19/README.md

 In our article, we present a synthesis of established work in social media analytics and new streams in the detection and mitigation of misinformation applied to one of the most challenging topics for societies (and, possibly also scientific research): the COVID-19 crisis.

-#### What license is this library released under?

-All code *and* models are released under the Apache 2.0 license.
-See the `LICENSE` file for more information.

 #### How do I cite this work?